Azure/portaldocs/portal-sdk/templates/portalfx-blades-templateBlade-advanced.md

 ### TemplateBlade Advanced Options

+### Deep linking

+"Deep linking" is the feature where the portal URL is updated when a blade is opened (giving the user a URL to directly navigate to the new blade).
+By design only certain blades are deep linkable.
+Blades that aren't deep linkable are those that can't be opened independent of some parent blade or part, like blades that return values to their caller.
+Think of these non-deep linkable blades as web pages in the middle of an website's check-out experience.

+One of the easiest ways to make your blade deep linkable is to mark your TemplateBlade as pinnable.
+See more information about pinning [here](#pinning-your-blade).

 ### Showing a shield / loading status in your blade

 Sometimes you may want to prevent interaction with your blade while initializing it.
 In those cases, you can add a shield.
 The shield can be fully transparent or opaque.
 In all cases, a loading indicator UX is displayed in the blade.